“If you wish to travel far and fast, travel light. Take off all your envies, jealousies, unforgiveness, selfishness, and fears.”

 Footwear

 Ryan historically brings one pair of slip-on leather loafers meant for extensive walking.
 During our trip to Portugal and Spain, we walked like no other.
 For the first time, Ryan was hurting a lot.
 Those one pair of shoes wore his feet out as they were a few years old.
 He got another pair and interchanged his shoes every other day.
 It made a huge difference.
-He brought two pairs to Croatia after that.
+He brought two pairs to future trips after that.

 Check out our favorite items on the travel essentials list here.